 As engineer Robert Loanna of Syska Hennessy put it, “Convergence and automation are two key principles to today’s building technology design.
 Data, voice, security, video, entertainment, wireless systems, HVAC, lighting, electronic building controls including green technologies, and audio/visual elements running on one infrastructure sharing ubiquitous networks that are robust, redundant, and secure are possible to achieve when planned and executed with the common goals in mind — manage and control.”

-As an IoT marketer, define how your content and message will address the needs and wants of your spec audience throughout their path to specification.
+As an IoT marketer, define how your content and message will address the needs and wants of your spec audience throughout their path to product design specification.
 Additionally, consider the different types of specification and how the overall buying committee — including consultants, procurement, installers, integrators and end users — will affect your specification efforts.

 Want to learn more?
 Contact us to discuss how you can influence IoT specification.